AmandaMartins12/Data_Analyst_Portfolio/README.md

 # Data_Analyst_Portfolio
-Data Analysis projects, using tools and skills such as python and statistics, in addition to machine learning models to extract important insights from the data.
+Data Analysis projects, using tools and skills such as Python and Statistics, in addition to Machine Learning Models to extract important insights from the data.